DmytroPI-dev/go-mandelbrot/README.md

 ## Roadmap

-- Add S3 remote Terraform state with S3 lockfile support so backend and infrastructure deployment can move safely into GitHub Actions.
 - Implement distributed tile rendering with an orchestrator and worker Lambda.
+- Decide whether backend and infrastructure deployment should move into a protected GitHub Actions workflow.
 - Add architecture diagram, screenshots, and portfolio write-up.

 ## Credits